 On February 15, 2023, the Board of Directors approved and adopted the Amended and Restated Executive Severance Plan for Senior Officers (the "Amended and Restated Severance Plan"), effective as of April 1, 2023.
-Under the Amended and Restated Severance Plan, any employee of the Company and/or the Bank with a position at the level of Vice President or higher (including our NEOs) (the "Eligible Officers") is eligible to receive severance payments and benefits in connection with the following termination events (in each case as defined in the Amended and Restated Severance Plan) (each, a "Qualifying Termination"): (i) a Termination of Employment Without Cause; (ii) a Termination of Employment For Good Reason; and (iii) a Termination of Employment By Job Abolishment.
-Subject to an Eligible Officer's execution and nonrevocation of a customary release of claims and agreeing to certain restrictive covenants, an Eligible Officer who experiences a Qualifying Termination will receive the following severance payments and benefits: (a) an amount, in a lump sum payment, equal to (i) the applicable Multiplier (as described below), multiplied by (ii) the sum of (x) the Eligible Officer's annual base salary and (y) the Eligible Officer's target bonus opportunity for the year of termination (the "Severance Payment"); (b) outplacement services; and (c) COBRA continuation coverage for a specified period.
+Under the Amended and Restated Severance Plan, any employee of the Company and/or the Bank with a position at the level of Vice President or higher (including our NEOs) (the "Eligible Officers") is eligible to receive severance payments and benefits in connection with the occurrence of the following events (in each case as defined in the Amended and Restated Severance Plan) (each, a "Qualifying Termination"): (i) a Termination of Employment Without Cause; (ii) a Termination of Employment For Good Reason; and (iii) a Termination of Employment By Job Abolishment.
+Subject to an Eligible Officer's execution and nonrevocation of a customary release of claims and agreeing to certain restrictive covenants, an Eligible Officer who experiences a Qualifying Termination will receive the following severance payments and benefits: (a) an amount, in a lump sum payment, equal to (i) the applicable Multiplier (as described below), multiplied by (ii) the sum of (x) the Eligible Officer's annual base salary and (y) the Eligible Officer's target AIP Award opportunity for the year of termination (the "Severance Payment"); (b) outplacement services; and (c) COBRA continuation coverage for a specified period.
 For purposes of the Amended and Restated Severance Plan, the "Multiplier" is determined based on the Eligible Officer's level as follows: (i) for the CEO, two (2); (ii) for an Eligible Officer with a title higher than Executive Vice President (such as Senior Executive Vice President or Vice Chairman) but not including the CEO, one and one half (1.5); (iii) for Executive Vice Presidents and Senior Vice Presidents, one (1), and (iv) for Vice Presidents, zero and three quarters (0.75).
 The Severance Payment will be subject to reduction in the event there is a risk element by which the Company determines that the Severance Payment must be reduced, regardless of whether the Eligible Officer was involved in the risk element.
 Subject to an Eligible Officer's estate's execution and nonrevocation of a customary release of claims, an Eligible Officer who experiences a termination of employment on account of death will receive an amount equal to the applicable Multiplier multiplied by the Eligible Officer's annual base salary.

-As of December 31, 2022, each of our NEOs was a participant in, and eligible to receive severance under, our Severance Plan.
-Effective as of April 1, 2023, each of our NEOs, other than Mr. McGarry due to the McGarry Retention Agreement (as defined below), participates in, and will be eligible to receive severance under, our Amended and Restated Severance Plan upon a Qualifying Termination.
+Effective as of December 31, 2023, each of our NEOs, other than Mr. McGarry due to the McGarry Retention Agreement, participates in, and is eligible to receive severance under, our Amended and Restated Severance Plan upon a Qualifying Termination.